cyberlibrarian/cyberlibrarian.github.io/_posts/2023-04-30 Threat Hunting vs Detection Engineering.md

 While the general usage in security operation is that "analytic" means "rule", it is clear that current thinking includes more than that including enrichment of data, searches, and re-usable outputs of statistical analysis (baselines).
 If you examine all of the common outputs of both Threat Hunting and Detection Engineering processes, you will see that they are all outputs of an analytic process that transforms data into something more actionable: data pipelines, data enrichments, data models, are not significantly different from the work needed to build correlation logic or a complex search.
 Which in turn as the same work needed to produce a report, visualization, or dashboard.
 I agrue that these are all "analytics" (noun).

+# If they are different, how are they different?

+There is a valid perspective that *Threat Hunting* and *Detection Engineering* are different practices, requiring similar skills and methods.
+Supporting this perspective are descriptions coming from large organizations, SIEM vendors, and MSSPs.

+For example, Splunk SURGE and STRT teams published processes make it clear that *Detection Engineering* is much heavier on DevOps processes and requires rigous development and systems and administration.
+The threat hunters do not have a requirement to continuously deliver a high quality published software product that will be used by thousands of stakeholders.
+Perhaps their methods need not be as rigorous.